Bleachigo/hillel-full-stack/README.md

 - **HTML5**
 - **CSS3**

-### Homework-1.1
+### Homework-4.1

-- The task was to create an index.html file with several tags.
+- The task was to create html tags, then css rules for them
+  and describe their "weight".

-### Homework-1.1
+### Homework-6.1

-- The task was to create an index.html file with several tags.
+- The task was to create Mondrian's picture with table tags.

-### Homework-1.1
+### Homework-7.1

-- The task was to create an index.html file with several tags.
+- The task was to create block and inline elements,
+  apply different properties and observe their behavior.

-### Homework-1.1
+### Homework-18.1

-- The task was to create an index.html file with several tags.
+- The first JS lesson where we learn variables and data types.

+---

 ## 🛠 Skills & Tools